 Are you wondering how to rank your Squarespace website in 2019?
 Need to reach more customers?
-SEO on Squarespace is a straightforward process if you understand the basics of search engine optimization — there are no special gimmicks required.
-This Squarespace SEO guide covers the essential steps for getting started with any optimization project.
+A lot of details go into ranking a webpage, but SEO is straightforward when you understand the basics of search engine optimization.
+This Squarespace SEO guide covers the essential steps to get started with your optimization project.